ibm-cloud-docs/dr-automation-powervs/deploying-the-orchestrator.md

 11. After verifying all settings, click **Deploy orchestrator** to start the deployment process, which creates the orchestrator VM.

-12. Once the orchestrator is deployed, manage the service through the [**orchestrator interface**](https://10.32.150.93:3000/login?byCloud=true) and configure additional virtual server instances for disaster recovery.
+12. Once the orchestrator is deployed, manage the service through the **orchestrator interface** and configure additional virtual server instances for disaster recovery.

+ >**Note**:The orchestrator interface (UI) is launched at https:// <Orchestrator IP>:3000/login.The <Orchestrator IP> is the system on which the orchestrator UI is installed and it is loaded automatically.

 13. Enable the **External standby orchestrator interface** to allow the orchestrator to manage failover operations by recognizing a standby node for redundancy and resilience.